 Are you a student?

 If you are a ResMA student or a Ph.D. candidate affiliated with a Dutch university, you can gain 1 ECTS by participating in the seminar and fulfilling credit requirements.
-Please register by 4 October by sending an email J.Kotisova@uva.nl (indicate that you want to register as a student and whether you want to join us remotely or in person).
+Please register by 6 October (noon) by sending an email J.Kotisova@uva.nl (indicate that you want to register as a student and whether you want to join us remotely or in person).
 Conditions for obtaining ECTS:

 • Attendance, reading (approx. 8 hours), preparation (1 hour), and active participation in the closing session on 13 October.